-In my new release, Rise to Power, the first time David senses a conflict in his soul is in his youth, at the seminal moment when he is about to say farewell to Saul, and go face Goliath in battle:
+In my novel, Rise to Power, the first time David senses a conflict in his soul is in his youth, at the seminal moment when he is about to say farewell to Saul, and go face Goliath in battle:

 “I lay the armor down at the king’s feet.
 It is leaning down there against my broken lyre.
 And a thought crosses my mind: here are the relics I am about to leave behind.
 Combat gear on one side—my string instrument on the other.
 Which way will I be remembered?
 Am I a fighter—or a poet?”